RV Black Tank 101: Dumping, Cleaning, and Odor Control

 What Is an RV Black Tank?

 Your black tank is where all waste from your RV toilet goes.
-Unlike gray tanks (sinks/showers), the black tank holds human waste and toilet paper — and requires proper maintenance to avoid odors, clogs, and expensive repairs.
+Proper maintenance prevents odors, clogs, and costly repairs.

 How to Dump Your RV Black Tank (Without the Mess)

-Dumping your tank is simple, but the order matters.
-Always dump the black tank first, followed by your gray tank to help rinse the hose.
+Always dump the black tank first, then gray tank to rinse the hose.

 How Often Should You Dump Your Black Tank?

-There's no one-size-fits-all answer, but a general rule is: dump when it’s 2/3 full or every 3–5 days depending on usage.
+Dump when 2/3 full or every 3–5 days depending on use.

 Deep Cleaning Your RV Black Tank